 - Intrauterine insemination (IUI)

-- IUI is a simple treatment where fast-moving sperm is placed into the womb close to the time of ovulation.
+- IUI is a simple treatment where fast-moving sperm is placed into the uterus close to the time of ovulation.

 - In-vitro fertilisation (IVF)

-- IVF involves the fertilisation of an egg in our laboratory with the donor sperm.
-The resulting embryo is transferred back into the womb.
+- IVF involves fertilising eggs in our laboratory with the donor sperm.
+A resulting embryo is transferred back into the womb.

 - Shared Motherhood / Reciprocal IVF (Egg Donation IVF treatment)